Westmill Co-op Board

 Josh Brown

-Josh has worked in renewable energy for nine years, starting as a Project Manager at renewable energy consultancy Natural Power where he carried out feasibility assessments for over 60 onshore wind and solar farm sites, and developed a number of large-scale wind farms and solar farms through to construction in the UK and Ireland.
-For the last three years Josh has worked for Co-op Energy as the Renewables Manager.
+Josh has worked in renewable energy for eleven years, starting as a Project Manager at renewable energy consultancy Natural Power where he carried out feasibility assessments for over 60 onshore wind and solar farm sites, and developed a number of large-scale wind farms and solar farms through to construction in the UK and Ireland.
+Josh then worked for Co-op Energy for three years as the Renewables Manager.
+This involved managing their PPA portfolio, which almost exclusively consisted of community energy sites.
+From this he established a good working knowledge of the community energy sector and the PPA market.

 Aude Duquesne